anuchandy/az-java-proxy-sample/README.md

 1.	kerberos-http-proxy-server: An HTTP proxy configured with Kerberos authentication.
 2.	kerberos-http-client: A Java application connects to any external http endpoint through the above proxy.

+> [!CAUTION]
+> Please be aware that the setup is just for testing purposes, and I cannot guarantee that the settings I use in the example are sufficiently secure.
+I'm not a specialist in details of Kerberos security protocol.
+Consult expert for the correct and secure use in real world scenarios.

 ## Prerequisite

 1. [Docker](https://docs.docker.com/desktop/install/windows-install/).